 - It does cause gas or nausea in some people, which could be due to an aversion to whey.

 If you find that egg white protein is the best option for you, Julian Bakery makes a top-quality supplement.
 Soy-free and unflavored, this powder is easy to blend with any type of food or drink.
-Offering 25g of protein per serving, you can be sure to get the amount you need for a well-rounded diet.
+Offering 25 grams of protein per serving, it’s one of the more potent options available.

-For those who don’t want to go the high-carb route, this is an ideal low-calorie option.
-The texture is smooth and easy to blend with other ingredients.
+For those who don’t want to go the high-carb route, this is an ideal low-calorie option sourced from eggs.
 Reviewers commented on how it’s easy to combine with a variety of foods.
-As a gluten-free and soy-free product, it tends to be easy on the stomach.

 At a relatively reasonable price, it’s ideal for anyone looking for an alternative to whey protein or beef-based proteins.
 It’s filling and promises clean results for those looking to stay on a low-fat diet while working towards building lean muscle.